The Georgetown Street Art Scene, Penang, Malaysia

 Being from London, we have seen a lot of street art.
 But we’ve never seen so many pieces in such a concentrated area.
-It works wonderfully with the city and compliments the crumbling and restored heritage buildings.
+The works of art are created in many different ways from empty markers and spray paint to wrought iron, it works wonderfully with the city and compliments the crumbling and restored heritage buildings.
 And never before have we seen street art that tells a story like the awesome Georgetown street work does.

 Have you been to Penang to see the Georgetown street art?
 Which is your favourite piece?
 Comment below.